 d.
-The coronavirus ("COVID-19"), which was declared in March 2020 by the World Health Organization as a pandemic, has had a significant impact on global markets and the economy of many countries, including countries in which the Company operates.
-As the ultimate impact on the global economy of the COVID-19 pandemic remains unclear, the Company anticipates that it will have a continuing impact on global economies in the near future.
-While the COVID-19 pandemic has not materially affected the Company's operations as of the date hereof, the extent to which the COVID-19 pandemic shall impact the Company's operations will depend on future developments.
-In particular, the continued spread of COVID-19 globally could materially adversely impact the Company's operations and workforce, including its manufacturing activities, product sales, as well as its ability to continue to raise capital.
-Travel restrictions could materially adversely impact our sales and marketing and research and development efforts.
+The COVID-19 pandemic has had a significant impact on global markets and the global economy, including countries in which the Company operates.
+As the extent of the impact on the global economy remains unclear, the Company anticipates that it will have a continuing impact on global economies in the near and long-term future.
+In light of the below mentioned factors, the COVID-19 pandemic had and most likely will continue to have a material effect on the Company's operations, and the extent to which the COVID-19 pandemic will impact the Company's operations will depend on future developments.
+In particular, the continued spread of COVID-19 globally had and most likely will continue to have material adverse impact on the Company's operations and workforce, including its manufacturing activities, product sales, as well as its ability to continue to raise capital.
+Travel restrictions had and most likely will continue to have a material adverse impact on our sales and marketing and research and development efforts.